Phylogenetic invariants: straightforward from the general Markov to equivariant models: Preliminaries

-\begin{rmk} As noted in Remark \ref{change_root}, if the root location of the tree is modified, the same joint distribution can be obtained by changing the parameters.
-It is straightforward to check that the modifications of the parameters specified in Remark \ref{change_root} preserve the $G$-invariance of the root distribution and the $G$-equivariance of the transition matrices. \end{rmk}

-The dimension of the space $\LL^G$ for some particular permutation groups $G$ was given in \cite{CFK}, where it was proven that this space coincides with the linear span of the space of mixtures of distributions on phylogenetic trees evolving under the $G$-equivariant model.
-The varieties $V_T^G$ are irreducible (hence their defining ideal $I_T^G$ is prime) and their dimension can be found in \cite{CFM}.
-Note that if $G_1\leq G_2$, then $V_T^{G_1}\supseteq V_T^{G_2}.$
+{Since the subspace $\LL^G$ is independent of any particular tree}, the (linear) equations defining $\LL^G$ within $\LL$ are model invariants.
+The dimension of the space $\LL^G$ for some particular permutation groups $G$ was given in \cite{CFK}, where it was proven that this space { of $G$-invariant tensors coincides with the space of mixtures of distributions arising from the $G$-equivariant model on phylogenetic trees.}